-Pharmacology: Pharmacodynamics: Mechanism of Action:
+Pharmacology: Mechanism of action:

 synthesis.
 Thus, the mode of action is complementary to calcineurin inhibitors, which interfere with cytokine transcription and resting T-lymphocytes.